Legal Information Management and Analysis

 - More Info

-A Collaborative Program Leading to JD and MLS Degrees
+A Collaborative Program Leading to JD and MS Degrees

 School of Law and Department of Library and Information Studies, Graduate School of Education

 The program in Legal Information Management and Analysis offers qualified students the opportunity to combine studies and professional training in law and library and information studies.
-The program offers a unique preparation for students interested in careers as law librarians and legal information professionals, and leads to both a JD degree and a Master’s degree in Library and Information Studies.
+The program offers a unique preparation for students interested in careers as law librarians and legal information professionals, and leads to both a JD degree and a Master’s degree (MS) in Information and Library Science.

-The MLS program provides a solid grounding in techniques of librarianship and knowledge management.
+The MS program provides a solid grounding in techniques of librarianship and knowledge management.
 Students in the JD program gain a critical understanding of legal concepts, information resources and services.
-Successful candidates receive a JD and a Master’s degree in Library and Information Studies in an accelerated course of study.
+Successful candidates receive a JD and a Master’s degree in Information and Library Science in an accelerated course of study.
 The collaborative program allows completion of both degrees in four years, rather than the four and a half to five years traditionally required to earn both degrees individually.
-Possession of both JD and MLS degrees is a common requirement for entry-level positions in academic law libraries, and is essential for advancement in the profession of academic law librarianship.
+Possession of both JD and Master's degrees is a common requirement for entry-level positions in academic law libraries, and is essential for advancement in the profession of academic law librarianship.
 Training in both law and information studies prepares graduates for new opportunities in publishing and other aspects of the legal information industry.

 - Year 1: Law School (31.5 credits: core program)*